Any car driving on UK roads needs to have three things;

 Vehicles made after the year 2001 are banded into, essentially, how good or bad your car is for the environment… basically the smaller and less pollution your car produces the less it will cost annually to tax.

-The lowest band is for electric vehicles that are zero rated, but in highest band road tax can climb up to around £500 per year for a supercar or a gas guzzling 4×4.
-But if you’re buying a supercar you probably have cash to spare.
+The lowest band is for electric vehicles that are zero-rated, but in the highest band road tax can climb up to around £500 per year for a supercar or a gas-guzzling 4×4.
+But if you’re buying a supercar you probably have the cash to spare.

 This is probably the single biggest cost in the early years when you’re inexperienced as a driver.

-The engine size will effect the insurance group the car falls into.
-1L (litre engine) is a small starter car, 2L is typically a small family car or a slightly more powerful small car, 3L is a saloon or small sports car, 4L is a very fast car, a small truck or 4×4.
-5L and above is likely to be a sports car, super car or racing car.
+The engine size will affect the insurance group the car falls into.
+1L (liter engine) is a small starter car, 2L is typically a small family car or a slightly more powerful small car, 3L is a saloon or small sports car, 4L is a very fast car, a small truck or 4×4.
+5L and above is likely to be a sports car, supercar or racing car.